faviann/ServerManagementScripts/INVENTORY-IMPLEMENTATION-SUMMARY.md

 Hosts can belong to MULTIPLE functional groups.
 This enables mixing capabilities (e.g., Docker + GPU).

 ### 3. Service Agents ⊂ Docker Hosts
-The service_agents group is designed as a subset of docker_hosts.
+The `cap_service_agents` group is designed as a subset of `cap_docker`.
 All service agents must be Docker hosts, but not all Docker hosts need to be service agents (e.g., jellyfin, future reverse-proxy node).

 ### 4. Variables Reference Groups
 Host vars use `"{{ lxc_cores }}"` instead of hardcoded values.
 This makes overrides explicit and visible.